Online Estimation and Inference for Robust Policy Evaluation in Reinforcement Learning: Online Newton-type Method for Parameter Estimation

 \begin{corollary} Suppose the conditions in Theorem \ref{thm:contam_rate} hold with the contamination rate $\alpha_n=0$ and let $n_0$ tend to infinity. \begin{itemize} \item When $\delta\in(0,1]$, we specify $\tau_i =C_{\tau} (i/\log i)^{1/(1+\delta)}$.
 Then

-\item When $\delta>1$, we specify $\tau_i =C_{\tau} (i/\log i)^{1/\min(\delta+1,2)}$.
+\item When $\delta>1$, we specify $\tau_i =C_{\tau} (i/\log i)^{1/2}$.
 Then

 \end{itemize} \end{corollary} Corollary \ref{thm:huber_rate} illustrates a sharp phase transition between the regimes of infinite variance $\delta\in(0,1]$ and finite variance $\delta>1$, and such transition is smooth and optimal.
+When $\delta\in(0,1]$, the optimal chocie of $\tau_i$ depends on $\delta$.
+In practice, when $\delta$ is unknown, a classical inference method on the tail behavior, such as the Hill estimator \citep{hill.1975aos}, can be employed to estimate $\delta$.
+This estimation can be conducted during an initial pilot stage of data collection using a constant thresholding parameter $\tau_0$.

 The rate of convergence established in Corollary \ref{thm:huber_rate} matches the offline oracle with independent samples in the estimation of linear regression model \citep{sun_etal.2020jasa}, ignoring the logarithm term.
 A similar corollary can be established for this phase transition of the convergence rate when the contamination rate $\alpha_n>0$.